ab77/netflix-proxy/README.md

 +----------+                  +-----------+                 +-----------------+
 ```

 When IPv6 public address is present on the host, Docker is configured with public IPv6 support.
-This is done by dividing the small public IPv6 range allocated to the VPS by two and assigning the second half to the Docker system.
-Network Discovery Protocol (NDP) proxying is required for this to work, since the VPS allocation is usually too small to be properly routed[n9].
+This is done by assuming the smallest possible IPv6 allocation, dividing it further by two and assigning the second half to the Docker system.
+Network Discovery Protocol (NDP) proxying is required for this to work, since the second subnet can not be routed[n9].
 Afterwards, Docker is running in dual-stack mode, with each container having a public IPv6 address.
 If IPv6 is not enabled, the VPS is built with IPv4 support only.

 #### RamNode
-The exception to the rule is RamNode (and any other provider which uses SolusVM as its VPS provisioning system[n10]).
-In these cases, even though a `/64` subnet is assigned to the VPS, it isn't routed to the server.
+RamNode (and any other provider which uses SolusVM as its VPS provisioning system[n10]) assign a `/64` subnet to the VPS, but don't route it.
 Instead, individual addresses must be added in the portal if they are to be used on the host.
 After speaking with RamNode support, it appears this is a side-effect of MAC address filtering, which prevents IP address theft.
 This means that even though the subnet can be further divided on the host, only the main IPv6 address bound to `eth0` is ever accessible from the outside and none of the IPv6 addresses on the bridges below can communicate over IPv6 to the outside.

 To demonstrate this behavour, follow these steps:
 ```